pagkly/Zed/Investopedia4/Organized Labor Definition.md

 If an employee was injured on an assembly line and unable to continue working, the company might have fired him or her.
 Likewise, women who became pregnant may have been fired and left without salaries or health coverage.
 It was also common for children as young as 8 years old to work long hours in factories, forcing them to skip school.

 The formation of organized labor unions was one of the steps that established standards for acceptable working conditions.
 However, this process did not happen overnight.
-At first, company bosses threatened unions, sometimes even with violence, in an attempt to prevent them from taking hold.
+At first, company bosses threatened unions, sometimes even with violence, in an attempt to prevent them from taking [[Hold|hold]].

 ## Advantages and Disadvantages of Unions